bsmiguelangel/pNimble/README.md

 * Support for replacing default NIMBLE samplers.
 * Optional posterior summaries using `MCMCvis`, with safe error handling so that posterior samples are still returned if summaries cannot be calculated.
 * Optional calculation of WAIC from posterior samples, with safe error handling so that posterior samples are still returned if WAIC cannot be calculated.
+* `MCMCproblems()`, a function to identify parameters with problematic MCMC behaviour and optionally produce traceplots only for those parameters.
 * Notification system using `ntfy`.
 * `dcar_leroux()`, a Leroux CAR density function for use in NIMBLE models.
 * `rcar_leroux()`, the corresponding random generation function required by NIMBLE.
 Random generation is currently not implemented.